Easy Tteokguk (Korean Rice Cake Soup)

 Rating: 5.00

 Happy New Year!
-It’s time to enjoy tteokguk, the traditional Korean rice cake soup!
+It’s time to enjoy tteokguk, the Korean traditional rice cake soup!
 Today, we’ll make the simplest version using a light seafood broth (anchovy-based).
 Even though this recipe is super simple, it is so delicious that you might end up having a second bowl!

-What Is Tteokguk?
+What Is Tteokguk? 떡국

 Tteokguk is a traditional Korean dish made by boiling thinly sliced rice cakes (tteok) in a flavorful broth.
 The long shape of the rice cakes symbolizes long life, making it a meaningful dish to start the new year.
 It is enjoyed on January 1st or Seollal, the Korean Lunar New Year.
 Variations of tteokguk can include beef, dumplings, or seafood, depending on personal preferences or regional styles.